 These implants are not anchored to your bone but to a titanium frame surgically installed beneath your gum line.
 A good fit for those with significant bone loss, this type of implant can secure one crown or an entire set of dentures.

 These are the “standard” type of dental implants that anchor into your bone tissue.
 They are strong, effective, and durable.

+Patients who need to replace an entire row of missing teeth often select all-on-4 implants.
 As the name implies, these implants require just four titanium implants in your upper or lower jaw and can support a complete row of prosthetic implants.

 Also called “same-day” implants, the crown portion of these implants is manufactured on-site at Envision a Smile using CEREC technology.
 You can walk out with your new smile right away.